Simple formula fuels mushroom success

 Like thousands of other Vietnamese refugees, in 1980 he made a treacherous journey across the Pacific Ocean in search of a new life that took him to the shores of British Columbia.
 With no knowledge of English, Truong relied on a staunch work ethic to find his way.
 His Canadian journey started with work as a chicken catcher on a poultry farm, but he soon found his way to a mushroom farm.

 Truong still works on a mushroom farm, but things have certainly changed.
-In four decades he’s become founder, president and CEO of Abbotsford, B.C.-based Ross Land Mushroom Farm.
-Today, his farm produces 30 million pounds of mushrooms annually and generates $50 million in sales, including products marketed under its Farmers’ Fresh Mushrooms brand.
+In four decades, he became founder, president and CEO of Abbotsford, B.C.-based Ross Land Mushroom Farm.
+Today, his farm produces 30 million pounds of mushrooms annually and generates $83 million in sales, including products marketed under its Farmers’ Fresh Mushrooms brand.

 Work harder, work smarter